 The Datum may be used for adjusting the levels of the link channel, e.g. to conform with a specific reference datum in the model area or to conduct sen-sitivity tests.
-The datum value is added to upstream levels (either the Upstream invert for a Depth-Width type of geometry, or the levels from the table for a Level-Width type) as well as to the Downstream invert.
+The datum value is added to upstream levels (either the Upstream invert for a Depth-Width type of geometry, or the levels from the table for a Level-Width type, or the cross section's bottom level for a Cross Section DB type) as well as to the Downstream invert.